 It has often been said that if you don’t have an assistant, you are one.
-In the real estate business, this rings especially true.
+In most businesses, this rings especially true.

 Ninety-nine percent of businesses in America today are considered small businesses, and eighty percent of those are lone operators.